Emily Larson

-Emily Larson (born 1973) is an American politician and the current mayor of Duluth, Minnesota.
+Emily Larson (born 1973) is an American politician and former mayor of Duluth, Minnesota.
 She is a member of the Minnesota Democratic-Farmer-Labor Party.

 Larson was elected mayor of Duluth in November 2015 and inaugurated on January 4, 2016, the first female mayor in the city's history.
-She won reelection in 2019.
+She won reelection in 2019, but in her run for a third term in 2023, she was defeated.
 Prior to becoming mayor, she was a member of the Duluth City Council.

 Life and education

 Emily Larson was born and raised in St. Paul, the youngest of three children.
 Her mother, a poet, and her father, an information technology worker, divorced when she was 10 years old, but both later remarried.
 She graduated with a Bachelor's Degree in social work from the College of St. Scholastica and later earned a Master's Degree from the University of Minnesota-Duluth.
 A graduate of the Intermedia Arts Creative Community Leadership Institute, Larson served on the advisory committee that developed the Duluth Energy Efficiency Program (DEEP).

 She has worked in Duluth for CHUM, a charity assisting homeless people and people at high risk for homelessness, and as a consultant to other non-profit organizations.
 She owns a small business that specializes in helping non-profits.